-The monitoring procedures should be designed in a way to focus on the identification of significant\ and adverse impacts, and consider the cost of implementing monitoring initiatives, as well as a reasonable\ timeframe by which changes in conditions can be detected.
-The information used to fulfill the monitoring requirements can be obtained from various sources, including The Organization\.
+The monitoring procedures should be designed in a way to focus on the identification of significant and adverse impacts, and consider the cost of implementing monitoring initiatives, as well as a reasonable timeframe by which changes in conditions can be detected.
+The information used to fulfill the monitoring requirements can be obtained from various sources, including The Organization.

-- 8.2.1 Monitoring is sufficient to identify significant\ environmental impacts of management activities\, including (where applicable): - 1.
+- 8.2.1 Monitoring is sufficient to identify significant environmental impacts of management activities, including (where applicable): - 1.
 Poor regeneration (Criteria 10.1 and 10.5); - 2.
-Invasiveness or other adverse impacts associated with alien species\ (Criterion 10.3); - 3.
-Adverse effects of fertilizers\ (Criterion 10.6); - 4.
-Adverse effects of pesticides\ (Criterion 10.7); - 5.
-Adverse effects of biological control agents\ (Criterion 10.8); - 6.
-Physical damage to soil, loss of soil nutrient and loss of productive forest\ area (Criterion 6.3); - 7.
-Adverse effects of infrastructure\ development (Indicator 6.2.1);

-8. Site level damage of harvesting and extraction on residual trees and on environmental values\ (Criterion 10.11);

-Damage caused by inappropriate storage or disposal of waste materials\ (Criterion 10.12).

-- 8.2.2 A system is in place to monitor the social and economic aspects of management activities\, including (where applicable): - 1.
-Illegal or unauthorized activities identified by The Organization\ (Criterion 1.4); - 2.
-Resolution of disputes\ (Criteria 1.6, 2.6, 4.6, 7.6); - 3.
-Sexual harassment and gender discrimination\ (Criterion 2.2); - 4.
+Invasiveness or other adverse impacts associated with alien species (Criterion 10.3); - 3.
+Adverse effects of fertilizers (Criterion 10.6); - 4.
+Adverse effects of pesticides (Criterion 10.7); - 5.
+Adverse effects of biological control agents (Criterion 10.8); - 6.
+Physical damage to soil, loss of soil nutrient and loss of productive forest area (Criterion 6.3); - 7.
+Adverse effects of infrastructure development (Indicator 6.2.1); - 8.
+Site level damage of harvesting and extraction on residual trees and on environmental values (Criterion 10.11); - 9.
+Damage caused by inappropriate storage or disposal of waste materials (Criterion 10.12). - 8.2.2 A system is in place to monitor the social and economic aspects of management activities, including (where applicable): - 1.
+Illegal or unauthorized activities identified by The Organization (Criterion 1.4); - 2.
+Resolution of disputes (Criteria 1.6, 2.6, 4.6, 7.6); - 3.
+Sexual harassment and gender discrimination (Criterion 2.2); - 4.
 Occupational health and safety (Criterion 2.3); - 5.
 Timely payment of wages (Criterion 2.4); - 6.
-Health of workers\ related to the exposure to pesticides\ or fertilizers\ (Criterion 2.5 and Indicator 10.7.7); - 7.
-Full implementation of the terms in binding agreements\ (Criterion 3.3);

-8. Protection\ of sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples\ and local communities\ (Criteria 3.5 and 4.7);

-9. Actual annual harvests compared to projected annual harvests of timber and non-timber forest products (Criterion 5.2); and

-10. Economic viability\ of The Organization\ (as required by Indicator 5.5.1).
+Health of workers related to the exposure to pesticides or fertilizers (Criterion 2.5 and Indicator 10.7.7); - 7.
+Full implementation of the terms in binding agreements (Criterion 3.3); - 8.
+Protection of sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and local communities (Criteria 3.5 and 4.7); - 9.
+Actual annual harvests compared to projected annual harvests of timber and non-timber forest products (Criterion 5.2); and - 10.
+Economic viability of The Organization (as required by Indicator 5.5.1). - 8.2.3 Systems are in place to obtain up-to-date monitoring information identifying significant changes in environmental conditions caused by forest management activities, including (where applicable):

-- 8.2.3 Systems are in place to obtain up-to-date monitoring information identifying significant\ changes in environmental conditions caused by forest management activities\, including (where applicable): - 1.
-The maintenance and/or enhancement of ecosystem services\ (Criterion 5.1) (when The Organization\ makes FSC promotional claims regarding the provision of ecosystem services\, or receives payment for the provision of ecosystem services\); - 2.
-Species at risk\ and their habitats\ (Criterion 6.4); - 3.
-Naturally occurring native species\ and plant communities (Criterion 6.6); - 4.
-Water bodies\, riparian zones\, water quality and quantity (Criterion 6.7); - 5.
-Forest types\ and age classes (Criterion 6.8); and - 6.
-Conversion of natural forest\ to plantations\(Criterion 6.10) or conversion to non-forest cover (Criterion 6.9). - 8.3 The Organization\ shall analyze the results of monitoring and evaluation and feed the outcomes of this analysis back into the planning process.
-(C8.4 P&C V4)
+- 1. The maintenance and/or enhancement of ecosystem services (Criterion 5.1) (when The Organization makes FSC promotional claims regarding the provision of ecosystem services, or receives payment for the provision of ecosystem services): - 2.
+2. Species at risk and their habitats (Criterion 6.4); - 3.
+Naturally occurring native species and plant communities (Criterion 6.6); - 4.
+Water bodies, riparian zones, water quality and quantity (Criterion 6.7); - 5.
+5. Forest types and age classes (Criterion 6.8); and - 6.
+Conversion of natural forest to plantations(Criterion 6.10) or conversion to non-forest cover (Criterion 6.9). - 8.3 The Organization shall analyze the results of monitoring and evaluation and feed the outcomes of this analysis back into the planning process. - 8.3.1 The results of monitoring are incorporated into relevant procedures and/or the management plan through periodic updates. - 8.3.2 If monitoring results show inconsistencies with the FSC Standard, then management objectives, verifiable targets and/or management activities are revised. - 8.4 The Organization shall make publicly available a summary of the results of monitoring free of charge, excluding confidential information. - 8.4.1 Monitoring results covered in Indicators 8.2.1, 8.2.2 and 8.2.3 are made publicly available on request, at no cost in a format comprehensible to stakeholders and excluding confidential information.